alexjohnj/flasher/README.md

 Replacing `bridge-questions.json` with the name/path to your JSON flashcard deck.

-Flasher will then ask you questions from the deck one at a time, waiting for you to press return to show the answer and move on.
-It's simple, quick and easy.
+Flasher will then shuffle the deck and display the first question.
+Press enter to show the answer and enter again to move on to the next question.
+Press backspace to move back in the deck.

 Flasher doesn't try to check if you got an answer right.
 Since I (and many other people) don't use flashcards with simple one word answers, this would be crazy hard to implement in a user friendly way.

 ## TODO

 There's a few things I want add to flasher, namely:

 - Add a flashcard creation command.
 - Add the ability to attach an image to a flashcard.
 This'd likely be implemented by specifying a path/URL to an image in the JSON file and then loading that image with the system's default image loading application.
-Alternatively, we could try and convert the image to ASCII and then display it in the terminal.
-That'd be cool but probably kind'a ugly.
 - Add some basic stat tracking functionality.
 Just track which questions you get right/wrong (using an honour system) and add an option to just ask incorrect ones.